Dow International Medical College

 It is the only public sector medical college in Pakistan having its own liver transplant unit in addition to the other clinical services.

-Dow International Medical College is also fully recognized for FCPS postgraduate training in various disciplines including general surgery, orthopaedic surgery, thoracic surgery, gynaecology and obstetrics, ENT, ophthalmology, general medicine, gastroenterology, endocrinology, pulmonology, radiology and hematology by College of Physicians and Surgeons, Pakistan.
+Dow International Medical College is also fully recognized for FCPS postgraduate training in various disciplines including general surgery, orthopaedic surgery, thoracic surgery, gynaecology and obstetrics, ENT, ophthalmology, general medicine, gastroenterology, endocrinology, pulmonology, radiology and haematology by College of Physicians and Surgeons, Pakistan.

 Introduction

 Dow International Medical College (DIMC) was established in 2007 as a constituent college of Dow University of Health Sciences in Karachi, Pakistan.
 DIMC was established to facilitate medical education for students residing both in Pakistan and all over the world.
 Currently, Dow International Medical College admits up to 150 M.B.B.S. students per year.
 DIMC follows the semester system as per the directives of the Pakistan Medical and Dental Council.
 An integrated modular curriculum has been adopted by Dow University of Health Sciences since 2009.
 The DIMC is included in WHO directory and IMED-FAIMER.
 Recently, DIMC has established its dental section which has been allowed by PMDC to admit 50 BDS students per year.
 The college building is a new facility with a constructed area of 200,000 sqft.
 The college has five laboratories including the Power Lab Anatomy and Forensic Museum, Dow Animal House harboring horses, rats and mice of different type strains, rabbits, monkeys and snakes for research purposes, skill lab for undergraduates and postgraduates and Professional Development Centre for faculty development & training.
 The college has a three storied library, digital library, reading room & video conferencing room.